manage a development team

 Are You Sure?

 You might be thinking I‘m crazy right now.
-Why would you willingly take on all manner of interruptions instead of letting your employees handle them?
+Why would you willingly take on all interruptions instead of letting your employees handle them?

 The truth is, being a great manager isn‘t about having fun.
 It is about getting the job done in whatever ethical way works best.
-Most of the time, that means being the person who has to deal with a bunch of BS.
+That usually means being the person who has to deal with a bunch of BS.

 There may be times when you truly need to interrupt a developer.
 If your client‘s website isn‘t working and they are losing $10,000 per minute of downtime, it‘s time to run screaming out of your office, “HELP!”

-However, if such an extreme case happens often – more than once a year – you‘ve got some big problems.
-Whenever an interruption does arise, take time later on to rethink the situation.
+However, if such an extreme case happens often — more than once a year — you‘ve got some big problems.
+Whenever an interruption arises, take time to rethink the situation.
 Look for what you could‘ve done earlier in the software development process to avoid the emergency.

 In this way, you can move closer to the golden ideal of no interruptions.